PixelPlugins/mirror.ecks/README.md

 # You can put a button on your website to automatically install an EPM package!
 ## Disclaimer: Malware and Viruses can be installed if you aren't careful!
 Be cautious when installing packages.
 I'M NOT RESPONSIBLE FOR BAD PACKAGES!
-First, you need to put EPM.exe and Jint.exe in the C:\Ecks folder.
+First, you need to download EPM-WEB.exe [here](https://github.com/PixelPlugins/mirror.ecks/blob/master/EPM-WEB.exe?raw=true) and rename it EPM.exe.
+Then put it, along with Jint.dll in the C:\Ecks folder.
 (Create it if it doesn't exist)

 Next, you need to download EPM.reg [here](https://cdn.rawgit.com/PixelPlugins/mirror.ecks/ad08a27a/EPM.reg).
 Then open it.
 You will be asked to open regedit, so click yes, then yes again, and finally, OK.
 Now "Install with EPM" buttons work.